lmullen/americas-public-bible/website/content/essay/methods/index.md

 In several places on this site, individual instances of quotations are made available to the users.
 One place where that happens is in the gallery of quotations.
 These quotations are the most interesting quotations that I have found in the course of my research.
 Interesting and even at times (if the demeanor of serious scholarship will permit me to say so) fun are the primary criteria for inclusion in this collection.
 However, there is a purpose to including these quotations in that way.
 They show something of the range of possibilities for biblical quotations.
 With millions of quotations, it is not possible to examine each one, so this gallery gives a sense of the quotations which are at the base of this project.
 And each of these is, in itself, a text or primary source that could be of scholarly interest even apart from the broader trends.

+{{< fig-2up left="not-steal-apb.png" right="not-steal-chronam.png" caption="This interactive scholarly work allows you to see quotations from the Bible in two different kinds of context. **Left:** The biblical quotations trend viewer on this site shows the trend in the rate of quotation over time.
+Here we see a spike in the popularity of the verse, \"Thou shalt not steal.\" We can thus understand quotations of the verse in a chronological context.
+The table below the chart shows specific quotations on particular dates. **Right:** Following the links in the table takes you to *Chronicling America*.
+Here you can see the quotation in the [context of the newspaper page](https://chroniclingamerica.loc.gov/lccn/sn85038615/1912-06-27/ed-1/seq-8/#words=thou+shalt+steal+motto+roosevelt+quoted).
+(The words of the quotation are highlighted in red on the lower left, near the corner of the photograph.)
+In this case, the verse is being quoted to justify the formation of Theodore Roosevelt's Progressive, or Bull Moose, party in 1912.">}}

 The second place where one can find individual instances of quotations is in the tables that appear in the verse viewers.
 These tables contain all the predicted quotations for a given verse from _Chronicling America_.[^9] They are organized chronologically, and include the date of the newspaper and a link to where you can see the quotation in context at _Chronicling America_.
 These tables allow users to see the quotations in their context.
 Using them in this way is the basis of much of the writing on this site.
-These quotations function as a kind of q

 The other form in which quotations are presented on this site are the trend lines.
 These trend lines show the rate of quotations over time.
 It is important to show the rate of quotation, rather than the simple number of quotations detected, because there are many more newspaper pages in the corpus over time, and using the rate normalizes the data and shows the change over time.
 It is thus possible to see not just when a verse was popular, but why.
 I caution users against reading a great deal into the overall magnitude of the rate: it is really the change over time that is significant.
 Change over time, however, is a fundamental scholarly primitive, especially for historians.[^10]